 It is optional whether you leave the peach skin on or peel the peaches.
 Leaving on the peel will not affect the flavor.

-You can definitely use canned peaches, but note that peaches are canned in syrup so this recipe will not be paleo if you use them.
+You can definitely use canned peaches, but note that peaches are canned in syrup, so this recipe will not be paleo if you use them.
 Be sure to put the canned peaches into a colander so all of the extra juice drains out.

-If you love this almond flour peach cobbler, then you should try some of my other popular cobbler and crisp recipes!
+If you love this almond flour peach cobbler, you should try some of my other popular cobbler and crisp recipes!

 - Need a cobbler in under 5 minutes?
 This Easy Gluten Free Cherry Cobbler Mug Cake cooks in your microwave.